Fact-checking Donald Trump’s claims at Butler rally

 PolitiFact has fact-checked the contents of the chart.

-Trump added misleading markings on a chart originally posted by Ron Johnson Senator from Wisconsin.
+Trump added misleading markings on a chart originally posted by Ron Johnson, a senator from Wisconsin.

 He also highlighted a low migrant encounter total during April 2020 and claimed that was when he left office.
 But Trump’s presidency ended in January 2021.